Red Dog (film): Story basis

 Red Dog (c.
 1971 – 21 November 1979) was a Kelpie/cattle dog cross who was well known for his travels through Western Australia's Pilbara region.
 There is a statue in his memory in Dampier, which is one of the towns to which he often returned.
 Red Dog is believed to have been born in the town of Paraburdoo in 1971 and had a variety of names to those who knew him, including: Bluey, Tally Ho, and Dog of the Northwest.
 Soon after Red's death in 1979, Australian author Nancy Gillespie wrote and compiled anecdotes and poetry written by several people of the Pilbara region for her book Red Dog as did Beverly Duckett in her 1993 book Red Dog: The Pilbara Wanderer.
 Red Dog's statue has caught the attention of a number of people passing through Dampier including British author Louis de Bernières, who was inspired to write Red Dog, a book loosely based on Red's legend.
 A four-wheel-drive club has been named in his honour.

 Home media

 Red Dog was officially released on DVD, Blu-ray and digital download on 1 December 2011 in Australia.
 The Red Dog DVD is the biggest-selling Australian DVD of all time.
 The DVD is also the third-highest-selling DVD of all time in Australia behind Avatar (first) and Finding Nemo (second).

+Release

+This film was released on Blu-ray and DVD in the US in November 6, 2012 by Arc Entertainment.